 - Navigate to the video you want to play in the background.

 - Go to the Settings menu by tapping the three dots in the upper-right corner of the window.
 Afterward, tap Request desktop site.

 - Start playing the video, and press the Home button to close your browser.
 Note: If the video stops playing while using Chrome, you may also have to pull down the notifications bar and press play.
 Make sure you don’t close the screen before pressing the Home button, as that will cause the video to automatically stop.

 This one seems like a bit of a cheat because it’s not an app at all.
 Ever since Android 8.0 Oreo, Android has enabled a “picture-in-picture mode,” which automatically pops up a miniature viewing window if you navigate away from YouTube.
 This window can be dragged anywhere on the screen and tapped to enlarge or to access playback controls.

 It used to be that this was a feature restricted to YouTube Red subscribers only, but with the introduction of YouTube Premium, Google has begun offering picture-in-picture on YouTube to non-subscribers too, so long as you’re in the United States.
 However, it won’t work with content classified as music, so you’ll still need to pay for that.

-Android 8.0 Oreo or later not available on your phone?
-Don’t worry, there’s an app for that.
+While Android 8.0 Orea has built-in features for YouTube viewing, if you have an earlier version, you can just download an app.
 Awesome Pop-up Video will play your chosen video in a pop-up window so you can do other things while the video is playing.
-Just open the app and use the search function to find your chosen video.
-Tap it and it will open in a separate window that can be dragged around the screen, similar to the Oreo picture-in-picture mode.
+Simply download Awesome Pop-up Video from Google Play, and then search directly in the app for whatever video you want to watch.
+Tap it, and it will open in a separate window that you can drag around the screen, similar to the Oreo picture-in-picture mode.